The British embassy in Moscow provides a guide to Russian adoption regulations.

 - documents confirming the child has been registered with the Central Data bank of orphans at the Ministry of Education and that no Russian citizens have applied to adopt the child;

 - a statement from the local child welfare authorities that the adoption is in the child’s best interest;

 - if the child is older than 10, a statement of his/her consent to the adoption;

-- if the child is younger than 10, a statement from his/her natural parents agreeing to the adoption, or documents explaining why parental consent is not required;
+- if the child is younger than 10, a statement from their natural parents agreeing to the adoption, or documents explaining why parental consent isn’t necessary;

 - a statement of consent from the director of the institution where the child lives.

 Once the judge’s decision takes effect, the new parents are granted parental rights and full responsibility for the child and a copy of the court decree must be sent within three days to the local civil registry office known as ZAGS).
 When the adoption has been officially registered, the new parents can apply for the adoption certificate, a new birth certificate (issued in the child’s new name and showing them as the child’s parents), passport and visa for the child.